treadwelllane/lua-santoku-tsetlin/doc/l-sth.md

 Inference speed depends on the efficiency of the landmark indexing structure rather than feature dimensionality.

-## Reference Implementation Pipeline
+## Reference Pipeline

-1. **Graph construction**: Create virtual nodes for each unique label/category.
+1. **Construct the graph**: Create virtual nodes for each unique label/category.
-   Virtual nodes contain features only at their rank (e.g., category nodes have rank-0 features), while documents contain features at all ranks.
-Compute all edge weights via the unified similarity function with exponential rank decay, ensuring documents connecting to many virtual nodes don't overwhelm the graph.
+   Assign features to virtual nodes only at their designated rank (e.g., assign rank-0 features to category nodes), while assigning features at all ranks to data nodes.
+Compute all edge weights using the unified similarity function with exponential rank decay to prevent documents connected to many virtual nodes from overwhelming the graph.
 Build mutual k-NN edges between documents using visible features.

-2. **Spectral decomposition**: Eigendecomposition with oversampling using random walk normalized Laplacian `L_rw = I - D^(-1)W`.
-The eigenvalue spectrum exhibits gaps corresponding to rank levels, with near-zero eigenvalues for category-level structure, intermediate values for author-level mixing, and larger eigenvalues capturing k-NN document similarity.
+2. **Perform spectral decomposition**: Apply eigendecomposition with oversampling using the random walk normalized Laplacian `L_rw = I - D^(-1)W`.
+Observe that the eigenvalue spectrum exhibits gaps corresponding to rank levels, with near-zero eigenvalues for category-level structure, intermediate values for author-level mixing, and larger eigenvalues capturing k-NN document similarity.

-3. **Median thresholding**: Binarization via median split
+3. **Apply median thresholding**: Binarize eigenvectors using median split.

-4. **Coordinate descent refinement**: Iterative bit flipping to maximize weighted adjacency agreement, operating on each bit position across all nodes
+4. **Refine with coordinate descent**: Apply iterative bit flipping to maximize weighted adjacency agreement, operating on each bit position across all nodes.

-5. **Bit selection**: Prefix testing with reconstruction error metric on the full heterogeneous graph to select final binary codes from binarized eigenvectors
+5. **Select bits**: Apply prefix testing with reconstruction error metric on the full heterogeneous graph to select final binary codes from binarized eigenvectors.

-6. **Redundant bit pruning**: Prefix selection followed by SFBS with swap operations for bit removal using reconstruction error
+6. **Prune redundant bits**: Apply prefix selection followed by SFBS with swap operations for bit removal using reconstruction error.

-7. **Landmark indexing**: Fast set-based methods (e.g., LSH, inverted indices with Jaccard/overlap similarity)
+7. **Index landmarks**: Implement fast set-based methods (e.g., LSH, inverted indices with Jaccard/overlap similarity).

-8. **Hash function learning**: Multi-label binary classifier or ensemble training
+8. **Learn hash functions**: Train multi-label binary classifiers or classifier ensembles.

 ## Experimental Variations